 Cancer patients and survivors should get the flu shot - not the nasal mist form of the flu vaccine.
 Shots are safe for people with compromised immune systems because they're made from inactivated virus; the flu mist is made from a live virus.

-The 2010-2011 flu vaccine combines protection against three flu viruses: influenza B, H1N1 and H3N2.
+The flu vaccine combines protection against multiple flu viruses.
 The ideal time to be vaccinated for seasonal flu is in the fall as soon as the flu shot becomes available.
 It takes about two weeks for the shot to begin providing protection.
 Before you get the shot, let your doctor know about any allergies you have and any previous reactions to a flu shot.

 For Stem Cell Transplant Patients

 For cancer patients who have had a stem cell transplant, guidelines established by the CDC and the American Society for Blood & Marrow Transplantation (ASBMT) recommend flu shots for all bone marrow, stem cell and cord blood transplant survivors beginning one-year post-transplant and continuing every year thereafter.
 The flu shot is also recommended for others living or working in the household.
 Although most transplant centers follow the current CDC guidelines regarding flu shots, some recommend flu shots even earlier than one year after the transplant.

 For more information about the flu and special considerations for people who have cancer, visit the CDC's Cancer and Flu page.

 The CDC recommends that everyone 6 months and older receive a flu shot, especially those at high risk for developing complications from the flu, which include:

 - adults 65 years of age and older

 - children younger than 5 years old, but especially younger than 2 years old